slackapi/java-slack-sdk/docs/content/guides/composing-messages.md

 #### Write DSL extension functions for message templating

-Because it is a Kotlin DSL, you benefit from Kotlin language features while you are constructing your messages, one of which being able to create extension functions which reproduce common Block Kit structures.
+Because it is a Kotlin DSL, you benefit from Kotlin language features while you are constructing your messages, one of which is being able to create extension functions which reproduce common Block Kit structures.
 This makes your code less repetitive and easier to read.
 You also benefit from being able to use conditionals and loops as you construct your blocks.

 ```kotlin
 import com.slack.api.model.kotlin_extension.block.ActionsBlockBuilder